Later Roman Empire

-The Later Roman Empire spans the period from 284 AD (Diocletian's proclamation as emperor) to 641 (death of Heraclius) in the history of the Roman Empire.
+In historiography, the Late or Later Roman Empire, traditionally covering the period from 284 CE to 641 CE, was a time of significant transformation in Roman governance, society, and religion.
+Diocletian's reforms, including the establishment of the tetrarchy, aimed to address the vastness of the empire and internal instability.
+The rise of Christianity, legalized by Constantine the Great in 313 CE, profoundly changed the religious landscape, becoming a central force in Roman life.
+Simultaneously, barbarian invasions, particularly by the Goths and the Huns, weakened the Western Roman Empire, which collapsed in 476 CE.
+In contrast, the Eastern Roman Empire endured, evolving into the Byzantine Empire and laying the foundations for medieval Europe.

+This article ends with the Arab conquest of Egypt in 641 CE and the beginning of the Byzantine Dark Ages.

 Evidence

 Histories

 In comparison with previous periods, studies on Later Roman history are based on diverse but mainly biased written sources.
 Completed around 314, Lactantius's work about the Diocletianic Persecution, titled On the Death of the Persecutors, is an early example of prejudiced narrative.
 Hagiographies—Christian martyrs' and ascetics' biographies—form the period's most distinctive literary genre.
 The Martyrs of Palestine by Eusebius, Bishop of Caesarea, introduced it in the early 4th century, but a later work, the Life of Anthony about the Egyptian hermit, Anthony the Great set a template for further works.
 Eusebius' Life of Constantine about the first Christian emperor is a useful collection of letters and official documents.
 In contrast with classical literature, Hagiographic works regularly presented women as leading characters.
 Examples include the Life of Macrina about a wealthy and pious aristocrat Macrina the Younger.